 Splitting the Dataset

-Because the SVM is linear, one feature can not alter the influence another feature has on the decision.
+Because the SVM is linear, one feature cannot alter the influence another feature has on the decision.
 Thus, splitting the dataset into cross-linked and non-cross-linked PSMs should allow the SVM to fit more precisely onto the characteristics of each.
 This was tested by running Pycolator on each split and then concatenate the datasets, recalculating the q-values from the Pycolator scores.
 It was also tested splitting the dataset by the nucleotide the peptide was cross-linked onto, and non-cross-linked PSMs as a fifth class.

 2.2.3 Small datasets